ibexa/documentation-developer/docs/guide/cache/symfony_reverse_proxy.md

 Failing to configure reverse proxies correctly may introduce several problems, including, but not limited to:

-- [[= product_name =]] generating links with a wrong protocol schema (HTTP instead of HTTPS) if HTTPS termination is done before the webserver due to the `X-Forward-Proto` headers being ignored
+- [[= product_name =]] generating links with a wrong protocol schema (HTTP instead of HTTPS) if HTTPS termination is done before the web server due to the `X-Forward-Proto` headers being ignored
 - [[= product_name =]] generating links with wrong port numbers due to the `X-Forward-Port` headers being ignored
 - Back Office showing the login screen because JWT tokens are not accepted due to the `X-Forward-For` headers being ignored